andrsmllr/icebreaker_devbrd/README.md

 # icebreaker_devbrd
-Play and learn with the iCEBreaker development board featuring a Lattice iCE40 UP5K FPGA and a completely open-source toolchain..
+Play and learn with the iCEBreaker development board featuring a Lattice iCE40 UP5K FPGA and a completely open-source toolchain.

 ## Build and run the project
 Connect your icebreaker board to your machine via USB.
 Then open a shell in the repo root directory and run